 2. Diplomate of Specialty Board.
 The Board may issue a temporary license to a physician eligible for examination or registration in the commonwealth who is a diplomate of a specialty board approved by the American Medical Association or the American Osteopathic Association to permit him or her to act as a substitute physician for a registered physician in the commonwealth.
 This temporary license is granted only upon written request of the licensed physician, is limited to the specialty in which the applicant is certified and limited to three months or less.

-NON-TEXT PAGE

-2.02: continued

-(c) Participating in a CPD Course.
+(c) Participating in a CME Course.
 Pursuant to M.G.L. c.
-112, § 9B, the Board may issue a temporary license to a physician who is licensed to practice in another jurisdiction, and who is enrolled in a course of continuing professional development in Massachusetts.
-A temporary license issued in accordance with 243 CMR 2.02(13)(c) is limited to continuing professional development activities conducted under the supervision of a physician licensed in Massachusetts and shall terminate automatically upon termination of the course and, in any event, at the end of three months.
+112, § 9B, the Board may issue a temporary license to a physician who is licensed to practice in another jurisdiction, and who is enrolled in a course of continuing medical education in Massachusetts.
+A temporary license issued in accordance with 243 CMR 2.02(13)(c) is limited to continuing medical education activities conducted under the supervision of a physician licensed in Massachusetts and shall terminate automatically upon termination of the course and, in any event, at the end of three months.

 (d) Issuance of License.
 An applicant who meets all of the requirements of 243 CMR 2.02(13) to the satisfaction of the Board will be granted a temporary license and is entitled to a certificate of registration signed by the chair and the secretary of the Board.